open-eid/SiVa/docs/siva/qa_strategy.md

 All changes (including changes in unit test code) are reviewed by another development team member using GitHub.
 The code must pass review before it is submitted to testing.

 SonarLint is used to validate code automatically.
-It integrates both suggested tools mentioned in reference document [3]. (see reference section)
+It integrates both suggested tools mentioned in reference document [3].
+[References](/siva/references/)

 ## Testing

 ### Approach and schedule

-Testing follows the principles described in reference document   [1]
+Testing follows the principles described in reference document [(1) in References](/siva/references/)

 The goal is to automate as much of the testing process as possible, however some aspects of the testing will be carried out manually.